MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/azd-config.md

 ### Get and set configurations

-You can get, set, or unset values in the `config.json` file.
+You can get, set, or unset values in the `config.json` file using `azd config` commands.
 Some specific configurations are used by other `azd` features and commands, such as when enabling alpha features or setting template sources, but you can also set your own custom values as well.

+### Manage configurations used by `azd`

 Use the `azd config set` command to enable the `azd compose` alpha feature: